push10-seanl/p10MapKit/readme.md

 ## UML Diagram

-I haven't made one of these since college and completely forget the actual rules, but I tried to model this application to provide an easy to understand diagram.
+I haven't made one of these since college and completely forget the actual rules, but I tried to model this application to provide an easier way to understand the flow of data or whatever

 ![UML Diagram](uml.png)